erikdubois/Mint-Y-Colora-Theme/README.md

 ![Screenshots](http://i.imgur.com/LcMjMBG.png)

+#What has been created so far

-# This is the Mint-Y-Sun theme.
+#This is the Mint-Y-Sun theme.

 ## Mint-Y-Dark-Sun